 Thank You Letters – This is an absolute must.
 State Officers are given names and addresses of people and companies to thank throughout the year.
 Correspondence with sponsors and advisors is vital to the longevity of the association.

 Social Media (Twitter, Facebook, Blogs, Website Messages, etc.) – Officers will be responsible for blogging about their experiences, travels and opportunities throughout the year.
-These blogs will be posted and seen by members, advisors, supporters and others throughout the state.
+These blogs will be posted and seen by members, advisors, supporters and others throughout the state, and as such should be kept professional and appropriate.

+State Officer Class – A weekly meeting with the State Officers, Coordinators, and guest speakers to get the team ready for meetings and events, as well as provide opportunities for leadership and speaking training.

 Commodity Group and Stakeholder Meetings – Throughout the year, commodity groups and other friends of the Idaho FFA often invite State Officers to come to their meetings and conventions to serve as hosts and/or parliamentarians.
 Attending these meetings is not mandatory, and is attended by those closest the event.
 These include but are not limited to the Idaho State School Board Association (ISBA) Convention, United Dairymen of Idaho Annual Meeting, Idaho Cattlemen Association Convention, Farwest Convention, etc.